Meet Our Facilitators

 Program: Emmaus Retreat for Homeless Men in Recovery

-This two day spiritual gathering is held at Our Lady of Florida Spiritual Center twice yearly for men in recovery who are residing in temporary housing shelters located both in the Vero Beach area and in the greater West Palm Beach area, and once yearly at the Pendle Hill Retreat Center for similar residents who are located in the greater Philadelphia area.
-The retreats focus on an ever deepening relationship with God, the importance of taking care of one's self, and a willingness to serve the greater community.
+This two-day spiritual gathering is held at Our Lady of Florida Spiritual Center.
+It is held twice yearly for men in recovery who are residing in temporary housing shelters located both in the Vero Beach area, and in the greater West Palm Beach area, and once yearly at the Pendle Hill Retreat Center for similar residents who are in the greater Philadelphia area.
+The retreats focus on an ever-deepening relationship with God, the importance of taking care of oneself, and a willingness to serve the greater community.

 Certified in pastoral studies as well as spiritual direction, I have been involved in presenting programs, leading retreats for both adults and youth, and giving spiritual direction for almost 30 years.
-As a former teacher and school administrator, I find organizing as well as leading these various programs a meaningful use of my retirement years.
-The majority of each year is spent here in Florida, but I do return to the north for the summer months where I am involved in facilitating a men's faith sharing gathering as well as leading the afore mentioned retreat.
+As a former teacher and school administrator, I find organizing, as well as leading these various programs, a meaningful use of my retirement years.
+Much of each year is spent here in Florida, but I do return to the north for the summer months, where I am involved in facilitating a men's faith sharing gathering, as well as leading the aforementioned retreat.

 Vance Doescher